quintel/documentation/general/topology.md

 # Network calculations for testing grounds

-The recently added [testing ground functionality](testing_ground.md) alows the user to scale down a national ETM scenario to the size of a typical pilot project.
+The [testing ground functionality](testing_ground.md) alows the user to scale down a national ETM scenario to the size of a typical pilot project.
+This scaled scenario can be imported in the testing ground environment of the ETM.
 In this section we describe new functionality that let's you

 * specify the network topology on local testing ground level
 * choose the capacities of network components